darkn3rd/docker-vagrant/machine-vagrant/README.md

 # **Docker Machine Using Vagrant**

-This is a small demonstration of using Docker Machine using Vagrant.
+This is a small demonstration of using Docker Machine generic driver with Vagrant.

 ## **Instructions**